 Delaware is a small state wedged between Philadelphia and the Atlantic Ocean.
-We are home to Dupont, Hercules, Incyte Pharmaceuticals and Montell.
+We are home to Dupont, Ashland, Incyte Pharmaceuticals and Gore.
 Northern Delaware, in an area perhaps 12 miles by 20 miles, has more than 2,000 members of the American Chemical Society.
 For a visual tour of the Lammot DuPont Laboratory, see LDL tour.

-Overview: Our research centers on the enantioselective synthesis of complex, physiologically active natural products.
-To this end, we are interested in developing new organic reactions, as illustrated by our current work with intramolecular alkylidene carbene insertion.
-We are also interested in using computational organometallic chemistry to understand catalysis, as exemplified by our recent analysis of diastereoselectivity in rhodium mediated intramolecular C-H insertion.
-For an overview of our current approaches to computationally-based catalyst design, see computational catalyst design.
-Using this same computational approach, we have developed a model for zirconium mediated cyclization that effectively predicts both the kinetic and the thermodynamic product from intramolecular cyclozirconation of a diene.
+Overview: Our research centered on the enantioselective synthesis of complex, physiologically active natural products.
+To this end, we developed new organic reactions, as illustrated by our work with intramolecular alkylidene carbene insertion.
+We were also interested in using computational organometallic chemistry to understand catalysis, as exemplified by our analysis of diastereoselectivity in rhodium mediated intramolecular C-H insertion.
+For an overview of our approaches to computationally-based catalyst design, see computational catalyst design.
+Using this same computational approach, we developed a model for zirconium mediated cyclization that effectively predicts both the kinetic and the thermodynamic product from intramolecular cyclozirconation of a diene.

 If you would like to subscribe to our weekly ORGANIC HIGHLIGHTS, send me an email at taberdf@udel.edu.
-The first sixteen years of this column are available in book form: Organic Synthesis: State of the Art 2003-2005 and Organic Synthesis: State of the Art 2005-2007 from Wiley, and Organic Synthesis: State of the Art 2007-2009, 2009-2011, 2011-2013, and 2013-2015 from Oxford University Press.
-Organic Synthesis: State of the Art 2015-2017 and Organic Synthesis: State of the Art 2017-2019 can be ordered at Organic Synthesis: State of the Art 2015-2017 for $110 each, shipping included.
-Those will NOT be available on Amazon.
-These volumes include cumulated author and transformation indices, and together constitute a useful field guide to organic synthesis as it is practiced in the 21st century.
+The first twenty years of this column are available in book form: Organic Synthesis: State of the Art 2003-2005 through Organic Synthesis: State of the Art 2017-2019 can be ordered at Organic Synthesis: State of the Art 2015-2017 for $110 each, $650 for all ten, shipping included to anywhere in the world.
+The early volumes may also be available on Amazon.
+These volumes include cumulated author and transformation indices, and together constitute a useful visual guide, with leading references, to organic synthesis as it is practiced in the 21st century.
+An index of all natural product synthesis covered in these volumes is located at https://valhalla.chem.udel.edu/files/2024/10/NaturalProductIndex.pdf

 Potasssium Hydride in Paraffin – KH(P): Potassium hydride in paraffin, called KH(P), is now available in bulk from Stereochemical, Inc, (302) 266-0700.
 This is an inexpensive and convenient solid form of KH, stable to water and easily weighed out in air [J. Org.
 Chem.
 71: 8973-8974 (2006)].